 The create habits that help them achieve their goals and relentlessly stick to them, no matter how tempting it may be to go off course.
 Great habits will help you overcome the tests and enemies you’ll encounter on your Hero’s Journey without having to rely on your intrinsic motivation each day.

 The only reason I’ve been able to get both of my fitness businesses off the ground and relatively successful while maintaining my own health and fitness is that I’ve created habits around the things I know will be easy to blow off.
 For example, I purposely schedule 15 min blocks between training clients, not in case I run long with one, but because I know I’ll be able to get in a solid 10 minutes of my own workout between clients on exceptionally busy days.

-You know what the number one factor is in the success of most diets?
+Do you know what the number one factor is in the success of most diets?
 The individual’s ability to plan ahead and prepare in advance so they never end up hungry and looking for a quick fix.

 3.)
 Learn to ignore the things that you cannot control